Digging into API Authorization with OPA

 The Policy Decision with OPA

-Adding OPA is pretty simple.
-The implementation of the PolicyGateway will change.
-I've called it the PolicyOpaGateway and this time, I didn't implement anything related to policy rules (none of those if statements anymore) because I wanted to delegate them to OPA.
+and this time, I didn't implement anything related to policy rules (none of those

 The main changes are:

-• I wrote policies in Rego to *.rego files
+- I wrote policies in Rego to

-• I added the OPA server next to the main app
+files - I added the OPA server next to the main app

-• I have implemented the PolicyGateway to make an external HTTP request to the OPA server with enough payloads in order for OPA to make decisions
+to make an external HTTP request to the OPA server with enough payloads in order for OPA to make decisions

 Writing the policy in Rego